ashoktimi/prettify-frontend/README.md

 ## Technologies Used
 Prettify is built using a variety of technologies, including:
--Express and Node.js for server-side programming -PostgreSQL for data storage
+- Express and Node.js for server-side programming
+- PostgreSQL for data storage
--HTML, CSS, and JavaScript for front-end development -React and Redux for building the user interface -React-Bootstrap for styling
+- HTML, CSS, and JavaScript for front-end development
+- React and Redux for building the user interface
+- React-Bootstrap for styling
--others library: JSON Web Token (JWT), axios, Jest, bcrypt, pg, jsonschema
+- others library: JSON Web Token (JWT), axios, Jest, bcrypt, pg, jsonschema

 ## Available Scripts